cs01/pygdbmi/README.rst

 types <(https://sourceware.org/gdb/onlinedocs/gdb/GDB_002fMI-Output-Records.html#GDB_002fMI-Output-Records)>`__,
 and can be

--  result - the result of a gdb command, such as ``done``, ``running``, ``error``, etc.
+-  ``result`` - the result of a gdb command, such as ``done``, ``running``, ``error``, etc.
--  notify - additional async changes that have occurred, such as breakpoint modified
+-  ``notify`` - additional async changes that have occurred, such as breakpoint modified
--  console - textual responses to cli commands
+-  ``console`` - textual responses to cli commands
--  log - debugging messages from gdb's internals
+-  ``log`` - debugging messages from gdb's internals
--  output - output from target
+-  ``output`` - output from target
--  target - output from remote target
+-  ``target`` - output from remote target
--  done - when gdb has finished its output
+-  ``done`` - when gdb has finished its output

 Contributing
 ------------

-Set up a new virtual environment, then clone this repo and run ``pip install -r requirements.txt`` and ``pip install -r dev_requirements.txt``.
+Documentation fixes, bug fixes, performance improvements, and functional improvements are welcome.
+You may want to create an issue before beginning work to make sure I am interested in merging it to the master branch.

-Confirm unit tests are working with
+To develop, set up a new virtual environment, then clone this repo and run ``pip install -r requirements.txt`` and ``pip install -r dev_requirements.txt``.

-``make test``, then begin development.
+Confirm unit tests are working with ``make test``, then begin development.

-Update unit tests as necessary at ``pygdbmi/tests/test\_app.py``.
+Update unit tests as necessary at ``pygdbmi/tests/test_app.py``.